signag/Hybrid-Car-Consumption-Monitor/docs/vizualization.md

 ### Panel: Charged Energy - purely electric Trips

 This panel shows charging cycles after purely electric trips.
-A charging cycle is represented by a bar at the time when charing has ended with the hight of the charged energy.
+A charging cycle is represented by a bar at the time when charging has ended with the hight of the charged energy.
 The curve shows the accumumulated energy within the selected time range (right axis)

 ### Panel: Charged Energy - All Trips - Comparison Charging vs. Car Display